Skip to content

 Acoustic Data Collection

-Acoustic data is required to train machine learning models for automatic acoustic classification of birds.
-At DSAIL, we have developed a Raspberry Pi based recording system to collect acoustic data of birds (DSAIL Bioacoustics System).
-The system is designed to continuously 'listen' waiting for acoustic activities.
-Segments of stream that exhibit acoustic activities are saved as audio files in the Raspberry Pi's storage.
+Acoustic data is required to train machine learning models for the automatic acoustic classification of birds.
+At DSAIL, we have developed a Raspberry Pi-based recording system to collect acoustic data of birds (DSAIL Bioacoustics System).
+The system is designed to continuously 'listen' while waiting for acoustic activities.
+Segments of streams that exhibit acoustic activities are saved as audio files in the Raspberry Pi's storage.
 The program data_collection.py enables the Raspberry Pi to make the recordings.
-The flow chart below shows the working of the program.
+The flow chart below shows the workings of the program.

 Figure 3: A flow chart of the data collection program.